micado-scale/tosca/ADT/README.md

 ### Describing virtual machines

-The metadata required to describe a virtual machine in MiCADO is dependent on the chosen cloud service provider.
+The metadata required to describe a virtual machine in MiCADO is dependent on the chosen cloud service provider middleware.
+If working with **EGI**, for example, you'll be describing **OpenStack Nova** compute nodes.

+#### OpenStack Nova

 The table below shows the metadata available for defining an **OpenStack Nova** Compute Node.
 The **required** keys are shown in Table 3 in **bold**.